How to tune your cache settings

 To determine content variation in cache:

-1. In Cache by Query String, select Content varies by some Query String fields (Whitelist).
+1. In Cache by Query String, select Content varies by some Query String fields (Allowlist).

 2. In Query String fields, add the value city.